 Sentencing Alternatives for Cocaine Possession in California

-Your criminal defense attorney can help fight for changes to your sentencing and possibly even rid you of any potential jail time in exchange for rehabilitation and community service.
+Your criminal defense attorney can help fight for changes to your sentencing and possibly even rid you of potential jail time in exchange for rehabilitation and community service.